freephile/qb.orig/docs/index.md

 Provision
 ---------

-The process should look like (initially I was focused on Vagrant first, but now I'm deploying to DO first, and we'll add Vagrant support later.
-See the certbot project for what looks like an advanced usage of Vagrant)
+The process should look like

 ~~~~ {.bash}
 cd ~/vagrant